 - Be prepared with all the documents needed in the sale process, most important of which being environmental reports (which can take 6 weeks to 6+ months, depending*) – without a “clean” environmental report, the buyer will not be able to obtain financing.

 - Watch for deal-delays and know that short delays are very valuable – as long as you trust the buyer has not simply committed to short-delays to tie up the deal with the intention to come and renegotiate the timelines later (buyer reputation is key*).

 - Buyers must be willing to commit in writing (offer stage) to put more down payment than required at offer-time.

 - The value of an apartment building should always be taken as the value today; in a fast-changing world, even the “safest” real estate investment asset class is not immune; if you have an evaluation from 6 months ago, it will surely not be accurate today.

 - The marketing of a property should keep in line with the changing market dynamic.
 Based on the asset and timing, a bid process, an asking price process or a process of no price (just a range with its respective loan potentials) and “offers anytime” may be appropriate – but the best way to market will be best determined at listing time, not based on the broker’s record from last year*.

 Baron Realty custom-tailors each marketing process, and brings the right buyers based on the asset and vendor requirements for deal timelines.
 We have generated 5-12 offers on each of the listings we have taken over the last 18 months. *Ask us why; we are happy to talk to you about how to best navigate the current environment to achieve your end goal.

-Baron Realty specializes in matching buyers and sellers of apartment buildings in Ontario and Quebec.
+Baron Realty specializes in matching buyers and sellers of apartment buildings.
+Ramona works in partnership with Mikael Kurkdjian and a team of real estate professionals to bring the best boutique-brokerage services to the apartment transactional space in Ontario and Quebec.